While floating farms are already an indication of what agriculture might look like in the future, underwater farms are just starting out.

 The first of the world underwater farms is called Nemo's Garden, "Nemo's garden" (I imagine in honor of the famous little fish created by Disney).
 It is a complex that includes 6 mini submarine greenhouses off the coast of Noli, a Ligurian town in the province of Savona.

 The underwater farm uses solar energy as well desalinated sea water to produce various aromatic herbs, lettuce and strawberries, eight meters below the surface of the water.

 Underwater farms, a great opportunity

-"If we continue to exploit and reduce our forest reserves and our green lung, the process of climate change will accelerate, with the consequent sea level rise", He says Gianni Fontanesi, coordinator of the Nemo's Garden project.
+"If we continue to exploit and reduce our forest reserves and our green lung, the process of climate change will accelerate, with the consequent sea level rise", He says John Fontanesi, coordinator of the Nemo's Garden project.